 NBS regularly spotlights key sustainability issues for business leaders.
-These issues have been identified by NBS’s Leadership Council, a group of Canadian businesses recognized for their leadership in sustainability.
-This month, we look at how sustainability helps companies attract employees.
-Dr. David Jones of the University of Vermont’s School of Business Administration and Dr. Chelsea Willness of the University of Saskatchewan’s Edwards School of Business identify three ways that companies can use sustainability initiatives to draw the best employees.
+These issues have been identified by NBS’s Leadership Council, a group of Canadian businesses recognized for their governance and leadership in sustainability.
+This month, we look at how sustainability helps companies attract and retain quality employees.
+Doctors David Jones and Chelsea Willness identify three ways that companies can use sustainability initiatives to draw the best talent.

 Surveys consistently show that many people claim they want to work for a sustainable company.
 But talk is cheap — it’s easy to endorse such a noble desire on an anonymous survey.
 Is it actually true?

 A growing body of evidence suggests that it is true.
 At least 12 peer-reviewed studies show that many job seekers are attracted to organizations with sustainable practices.
 Other studies show the same in relation to social practices more generally, like community involvement and ethical governance.

 Most of this evidence comes from experimental studies conducted among university students.
 But students become graduates who look for jobs like anyone else; we’ve uncovered the same pattern of findings in two field studies conducted among active jobs seekers.